 - 1. Explain the relevance of environmental, social and governance factors to their business models and strategy.
-These factors should not be 'bolt-on' but an integrated component of business drivers and considerations. - Explain how ESG issues may affect their business, e.g. through legislation, reputational damage, employee turnover, licence to operate, legal action or stakeholder relationships, and how these impacts may affect business strategy and financial and operational performance (also known as 'value mapping'). - Explain how they intend to access the new opportunities and revenue streams generated by green and socially beneficial products and services.
-In this context they should explain how their investments in innovation and R&D will drive future growth for the business. - 4.
-Identify the parts of the business that manufacture or provide goods, products and services delivering environmental solutions and supporting the transition to a low carbon economy; and break down and quantify the associated revenues. - 5.
-Provide data that is accurate, timely, aligned with their fiscal year and business ownership model, and based on consistent global standards to facilitate comparability. - 6.
+These factors should not be 'bolt-on' but an integrated component of business drivers and considerations. - 2.
+Explain how ESG issues may affect their business, e.g. through legislation, reputational damage, employee turnover, licence to operate, legal action or stakeholder relationships, and how these impacts may affect business strategy and financial and operational performance (also known as 'value mapping'). - Explain how they intend to access the new opportunities and revenue streams generated by green and socially beneficial products and services.
+In this context they should explain how their investments in innovation and R&D will drive future growth for the business. - 3.4.Explain the material ESG risks faced by their business, how they intend to manage ESG risks, and the risk management framework that they use to identify, monitor and manage those risks. - 4.5.
+Identify the parts of the business that manufacture or provide goods, products and services delivering environmental solutions and supporting the transition to a low carbon economy; and break down and quantify the associated revenues. - 6.
+Provide data that is accurate, timely, aligned with their fiscal year and business ownership model, and based on consistent global standards to facilitate comparability. - 7.
 Recognise that reporting is just one part of the wider dialogue they have with their investors.
 ESG reporting, irrespective of the specific format, provides a basis for dialogue with investors and other key stakeholders but is not a replacement for it.